Denhonator/KHPCSpeedrunTools/2FMMods/readme.md

 - Normally opens with just start, during x opens with start + R2 (or equivalent on your input device)

 ### QuickHP0:
-- Instantly set your HP to 0 forcing a continue screen
+- Instantly set your HP to 0
 - Trigger with L2 + R2 (or equivalent on your input device)

 ### SaveAnywhere: